DrBham/DrBham/README.md

 - 👋 Hi, I’m @DrBham
-- 👀 I’m interested in Cybber Security
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning basic of Cyber Security
+- 🌱 I’m currently learning basic of Cyber Security and c++
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @dreginald8 / dimasreginal8@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Orthodox 🥊

 <!---
 DrBham/DrBham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.